The Strutt Epicyclic Clock is unusual in design.

 The epicyclic or sun and planet gear formed the going train, and an ingenious Ferguson's Paradox like system consisting of two gears on the same shaft and a lantern pinion produced the 12:1 reduction for the hour hand.

-This version deviates from the original in that it is made of wood annd has a different layout but has the original teeth counts for the wheels.
+This version deviates from the original in that it is made of wood and has is different in appearance, but has the original teeth counts for the wheels.

 All wheels are Module 1.5